cloudfoundry/cf-networking-onboarding/FACILITATING.md

 ### Suggested Todo checklist

 #### 6 Weeks Before
 - [ ] Send out an open call for participants.
+See [open call template](/templates/open-call-template.md).
 Email your office and post in relavent slack channels.
 Participants must have team, anchor, manager, and EL approval.

 #### 4 Weeks Before
 - [ ] Choose participants and let them know they have been choosen.
 See [welcome email template](/templates/welcome-email-template.md).